syazwanz/keras-regression-model/concrete-strength-keras-part1.md

-In this part 1 notebook, we will build a regression model to predict the compressive strength of concrete based on its ingredients.
-The regression model will be built using Keras deep learning framework.
-The model will be run several times with different network properties such as number of epochs and hidden layer, to increase the model accuracy.
+In part 1 of this notebook, a regression model will be built using Keras deep learning framework to predict the compressive strength of concrete, based on its ingredients.
+The model will be trained several times with different network properties such as the number of epochs and hidden layers, to increase the model accuracy.

+_Credit: IBM Cognitive Class_

-<h2><center> Building a Concrete Compressive Strength Model using Deep Learning Keras Library </center></h2>
+<h2><center> Building a Concrete Compressive Strength Model using Keras Framework </center></h2>

 <img src = "tf-keras.png" width = 500>